 Increasing lung capacity is one measure of cardiovascular fitness.
-Sure, swim training will help you learn to hold your breath longer, but the key here is breath control.
-If you can perform high-intensity exercise with limited air (such as in swimming), your lung capacity will increase and your performance on land, with relatively limitless oxygen, will benefit from it.
-You can measure your progress by paying attention to your heart rate.
+Swim training will help athletes learn to hold their breath longer, but the key here is breath control.
+If athletes can perform high-intensity exercise with limited air (such as in swimming), their lung capacity will increase and their performance on land, with relatively limitless oxygen, will benefit from it.
+Athletes can measure their progress by paying attention to their heart rate.
 The best athletes can spike their heart rate and then quickly lower it.
-After each swim set, take your pulse and see how quickly you can get your heart rate back to baseline.
+After each swim set, athletes should take their pulse and see how quickly they can get their heart rate back to baseline.
 Swimming exposes this particular trait very well.

 4. Generalized Strength and Full Body Movements

 Land-based athletes may consider swimming a purely cardio-based sport, but it places a high value on full body strength.
 Each stroke leads to greater range of motion around the shoulder joint and through the torso and hips, which is particular helpful for sports that demand rotational motion like baseball, golf, or even the throwing motion in football.
 Swimming demands core stability to be maximally efficient from fingertips to toes.
-Non-swimmers may find it hard at first to maintain a good bodyline in the buoyant environment, but it ultimately will improve core strength and help you transfer force efficiently from upper to lower body, and vice versa.
-Swimming incorporates your whole body for everything you do in the water.
-You will end up working muscles you didn’t know existed, in movement patterns that are unfamiliar but challenging.
-Because you must effectively pull yourself through the water, you will quickly notice how good your strength to bodyweight ratio is.
-This is important for all athletes, but those who play sports emphasizing lean muscle mass such as soccer, gymnastics, or running also need a high strength to bodyweight ratio.
+Non-swimmers may find it hard at first to maintain a good bodyline in the buoyant environment, but it ultimately will improve core strength and help athletes transfer force efficiently from upper to lower body, and vice versa.
+Swimming incorporates the whole body and athletes will increase their strength to bodyweight ratio.

-Consider swimming the next time you cross train.
-It’s gentle on your joints and tough on your cardiovascular system.
-It works your entire body.
-It exposes your strength to bodyweight ratio and increases your range of motion.
+Swimming training is an effective way for land-based athletes to incorporate workouts that are gentle on joints and tough on the cardiovascular system.
+Swimming also works an athlete's entire body, exposes their strength to bodyweight ratio, and increases their range of motion.
 The sport of swimming isn’t for everyone, but a little swim training can help all athletes.
 To learn more about swimming check out these articles on 5 things to know about the swimmer's body and swimming-specific dryland training.